Harold Castro Player Props: Rockies vs. Astros

 Harold Castro At The Plate

-- Castro is batting .281 with eight doubles, a home run and five walks.
+- Castro is hitting .276 with eight doubles, a home run and five walks.

-- In 26.8% of his games this season, Castro has had at least one RBI.
-He's picked up more than one in 10.7% and driven in three or more of his team's runs in one contest.
+- Castro has had an RBI in 15 games this year (26.3%), including six multi-RBI outings (10.5%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.